Our Impact

 • Raised funds and collaborated with park curatorial staff to finalize the Weir Barn Historic Furnishing Plan and open the historic barn to the public for the remainder of the season.

 • Supported the National Park Service BioBlitz initiative by helping to bring over 350 fourth graders to explore and survey the natural resources at Weir Farm NHP.
-Provided lunch and logistical support to 150 park volunteers during the event.

 • Funded historic furnishings research for the Weir House Kitchen to help the park restore the room to its circa 1940 appearance.